-Work-related Musculoskeletal musculoskeletal Disorders (WMSDs), particularly Chronic Low Back Pain (CLBP), have become a growing public health concern globally which effecting on millions of office workers who spend long hours on performing their tasks in their work office.
-In Iran like many other developing countries, the prevalence of WMSDs among office workers is rising due to factors such as prolonged sitting, improper posture, and repetitive keyboard use.
-These musculoskeletal issues can significantly impact workers' productivity, leading to increased healthcare costs, and decrease their overall Quality of Life (QoL)(1-2).
+Work-related Musculoskeletal Disorders (WMSDs), particularly Chronic Low Back Pain (CLBP), have become a growing public health concern globally, affecting millions of office workers who spend long hours performing their tasks in their work office.
+In Iran, like many other developing the prevalence of countries, WMSDs among office workers is rising due to factors such as prolonged sitting, improper posture, and repetitive keyboard use.
+These musculoskeletal issues can significantly impact workers' productivity, leading to increased healthcare costs and decreasing their overall Quality of Life $(QoL)^{(1-2)}$.

-Musculoskeletal disorders (MSDs) among office workers are often attributed to factors such as improper postures, static positions, repetitive movements, and inadequate placement(2).
-Previous studies from 61-70% (9).
-The most also identified neck and lower back pain as the most prevalent are the lower back and neck affected bv areas disorders in office workers.
+Musculoskeletal disorders (MSDs) among office workers are often attributed to factors such as improper postures, static positions, repetitive movements, and inadequate equipment placement(2).
+Previous studies also identified neck and lower back pain as the most prevalent musculoskeletal disorders in office workers.
 These findings provide valuable insights into the specific risk factors and affected areas among this population (2-4).
 Musculoskeletal disorders are prevalent issues among office workers in Iran.
-Studies have shown that the neck, shoulders, back, and lower extremities are the most commonly affected areas.
-Factors such as age, gender, body mass index, and jobrelated demands have been associated with MSD symptoms different body in regions.
-Improving workplace conditions, both physically and mentally, is recommended to reduce and eliminate musculoskeletal pain problems and among office workers (5-9).
+Studies have shown that the neck, shoulders, back, and lower extremities are the most commonly affected Factors such as areas. gender, body mass index, and jobrelated demands have been associated with MSD symptoms body different Improving workplace conditions, both physically and mentally, is recommended reduce to and eliminate musculoskeletal pain problems among office and workers (5-9).

 Work-related musculoskeletal disorders are a common health problem among Iranian office workers.
-The prevalence of equipment WMSDs in this population ranges commonly affected body regions
+The prevalence of WMSDs in this population ranges from 61 to 70% (9).
+The most commonly affected body regions are the lower back and neck